check-spelling/baserow/CONTRIBUTING.md

 1. Make the changes described in the issue.
 1. Ensure that your code meets the quality standards.
 1. Submit your merge request!
-1. Usually we enable the following Gitlab merge options:
+1. Usually we enable the following GitLab merge options:
     1. "Delete source branch when merge request is accepted. "
     1. "Squash commits when merge request is accepted."
 1. A maintainer will review your code and merge your code.